Sunxkissed/Sunxkissed.github.io/_pages/about.md

 I am Fan Xu, currently a second-year Master's student in Computer Science and Technology, University of Science and Technology of China (USTC).
 Before that, I received my bachelor degree in Dalian Universuty of Technology in 2022.
 My research interest includes AI4Science, graph representation learning, anomaly detection, and large language model.
 Feel free to contact me for communication and collaboration!

+My research interests are as follows:

+* **Scientific Machine Learning**: I focus on bridging the gap between traditional numerical methods and modern deep learning.
+The objective is to overcome the limitations of both: the high computational cost of high-fidelity simulations and the physical inconsistency of purely data-driven models.
+My research aims to accelerate complex simulations and enable robust predictions from sparse or noisy data, paving the way for advancements in areas like fluid dynamics and climate modeling.

+* **Large Language Model Reasoning**: I focus on moving beyond pattern generation to realize efficient reasoning in Large Language Models.
+This involves investigating the cognitive mechanisms of LLMs, exploring their intrinsic thought patterns to improve how they tackle complex problems.
+Crucially, a parallel focus is addressing the fundamental challenges of safety and hallucination in both Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs).

 - <span style="background-color: #003366; color: white; padding: 1px 4px; font-size: 12px;">``ACM MM 2024``</span> [PastNet: introducing physical inductive biases for spatio-temporal video prediction](https://openreview.net/forum?id=mL0KvSwXzk&referrer=%5Bthe%20profile%20of%20Fan%20Xu%5D(%2Fprofile%3Fid%3D~Fan_Xu5)).**Hao Wu**, **Fan Xu**, Chong Chen, Xian-Sheng Hua, Xiao Luo#, Haixin Wang#